tmckayus/cuOpt-Resources/cloud-scripts/aws/README.md

 # AWS
-A collection of scripts and resources to spin-up AWS cuOpt instances
+A collection of scripts and resources to spin-up AWS triton instances

 ## Installing Terraform in CloudShell